 Jennifer M. Brey, M.D.

-Pediatric Orthopedic

-Surgeon

-Norton Children's

-Orthopedics of Louisville

-Affiliated With the UofL

-School of Medicine

-Dr. Brey is a board-certified orthopedic surgeon who specializes in pediatric orthopedics at Norton Children's Orthopedics of Louisville.
+Pediatric Orthopedic Surgeon Norton Children's Orthopedics of Louisville Affiliated With the UofL School of Medicine orthopedic surgeon who specializes in pediatric orthopedics at Norton Children's Orthopedics of Louisville.
 She is the team physician for Western High School in Louisville, Kentucky.